randombytebit/RPS-PokerVersion/README.md

-# RPS PokerVersion - Rock Paper Scissors with Poker Mechanics
+# RPS Old Version - Rock Paper Scissors with Poker Mechanics

 A strategic hybrid of **Rock-Paper-Scissors** and **Texas Hold'em** poker, built in Unity for iOS.
 Features Random betting (call/fold/raise), customizable bankrolls, and leaderboard tracking.